astral-sh/rye/docs/guide/commands/run.md

 # `run`

 Runs a command installed into this package.
 This either runs a script or application made available in the virtualenv or a Rye specific script.
-If not command is provided, it will list all available commands.
+If no command is provided, it will list all available commands.

 If there is a script in the virtualenv having the same name as a Rye script, the virtualenv script will take precedence over the Rye script.